Barcelona Gay Travel

 This one is a newer gay party in Barcelona.
 Yass! didn’t exist when I visited, but has since grown to be a local favorite.
 My friend Xavier, who spent several years living in BCN, loves this party and recommends we all get there as soon as possible!

 Entry to the party with a drink included is 12 Euro until 1:00 AM, then 15 Euro afterwards.
 There seems to be a great mix of different types of gay guys at Yass!
-This club is definitely a new Barcelona gay travel hotspot.

-Most gay clubs in Barcelona charge an entrance fee at the door, usually 10 euros, but this includes a drink voucher.
+Most gay clubs in Barcelona charge an entrance fee at the door, usually 10 Euros, but this includes a drink voucher.
 They just want to make sure you’re buying a drink!

-BCN Gay Saunas
+Barcelona Gay Saunas

 If you’re still up for more fun after the party ends, the best Barcelona gay sauna is Sauna Casanova.
 While it’s hard to come by a gay sauna these days that has anywhere near raving reviews, Sauna Casanova ranks pretty well on the cleanliness scale.